Rigobert Song Biography: Net Worth, Family, Age, Career Goals, Wife, Death, Height, Photos

 Personal life

-Rigobert Song is married to Gabrielle Esther Nnomo Mballa, former Miss Cameroon.
+Rigobert Song is married to Gabrielle Esther Nnomo Mballa, a former Miss Cameroon.
 They have four children: Ronny, Bryan, Yohanna and Hillary.

 He is also the uncle of Alex Song, who plays for AS Arta/Solar7 and the Cameroon national team.